tembo-io/pgmq/README.md

 SELECT * from pgmq_send('my_queue', '{"foo": "bar2"}');
 ```

-The message id is returned from the send function
+The message id is returned from the send function.

 ```text
  pgmq_send